ryanwhowe/Dot/README.md

 ### `Dot::get()`

 The `Dot::get()` method is for getting data from an array provided that there is a key that exists in the search location, if there is not, then return a default value instead.
-This method utilizes recursion to traverse the array.
-Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.

 #### Description

 ```
-Dot::get(array $searchArray, string $searchKey, mixed $default = null, string $delimiter = '.'): mixed
+Dot::get(array $searchArray, string $searchKey, mixed $default = null, string $delimiter = '.', int $missingKeyException = 0): mixed
 ```

 #### Parameters